 - On the day of your surgery, our friendly and professional surgery staff will prepare your eyes for the laser treatment.
 Next, one of our LASIK surgeons will create a small “corneal flap” on the eye using IntraLase™ technology.

 - The surgeon then uses the cool beam from another corrective laser to gently reshape the cornea, removing microscopic amounts of tissue (less than the thickness of a human hair) to create a new curvature.
-During the procedure, the 3D ActiveTrak™ eye tracker follows the eye’s tiniest movements.
-It automatically repositions the laser to keep the laser beam focused, so you can relax during your procedure.
+The 3D ActiveTrak™ eye tracker is designed to follow every movement your eye makes during the procedure, and it automatically adjusts the laser to reposition and maintain the beam’s focus, so you can relax during your procedure.

 - By reshaping the cornea to better refract light, common conditions such as nearsightedness, farsightedness, and astigmatism can be corrected.